 To make things more interesting, you can easily mix the previous solution with some blend modes.
-For example, you can use a blur effect like Matt DesLauriers did.
+For example, you can use a blur effect as Matt DesLauriers did.
 His Blur Mask is just incredible.
 The artist leverages a heavily blurred canvas and a text mask that is clean as a whistle.
 Looks stylish and nifty.

 Marti Fenosa goes a bit further with the concept by charging it with GSAP magic.
 Using SVG and mask transitions, Marti has managed to give the text a lovely behavior that playfully shows and hides the words.
 Once again, this example is best viewed in Chrome.

 Much like the previous example, here a gradient is used to enrich the letterforms.
 Miles Manners uses Granim.js to generate the mask.
-You can play with settings, change the font, size and of course the text.
+You can play with settings, change the font, size, and of course, the text.
 The solution can be easily used in your project – just visit the official page for all the details.